Why Build Steel Mountain Bike Frames?

 Damage to aluminium can result in crack initiation sites and subsequent fatigue damage.
 That’s bad.

 People often think you can build flexible carbon fibre and aluminium frames.
-But if you reduce diameter on aluminium frames you push up stress level and fatigue failure becomes more of an issue.
-With carbon fibre, it much hard to manufacture small diameter tubes.
+But if you reduce the diameter on aluminium frames you push up stress levels and fatigue failure becomes more of an issue.
+With carbon fibre, it’s much harder to manufacture small-diameter tubes.
+And you’ll never get that ‘feeling’.

 Another benefit of small-diameter steel tubes is acoustics.